Casco Peatonal: A Walk Through Celebration and Soul

 So whether it’s culture, community, or just the need to wander through beauty — Casco Peatonal is a reminder that life is meant to be lived, and lived together.

-Casco’s peatonal days aren’t just about music, markets, and movement — they’re about connection.
+Casco’s Viejo (also known as San Felipe) Peatonal days aren’t just about music, markets, and movement they’re about connection.
 When the streets close to cars, something else opens: a sense of shared rhythm between neighbors, artists, and visitors.
 You feel it in the laughter, the live bands, and the smell of fresh empanadas drifting through the air.
 And if you linger long enough, you’ll meet the volunteers behind the Casco Cat Community who quietly care for the neighborhood’s cats a reminder that the real beauty of Casco isn’t just in its architecture or plazas, but in the people who care for it.
 Every peatonal Sunday becomes proof that community, when nurtured, turns a place into something much deeper — a living, breathing neighborhood that welcomes everyone.

 - Return to the homepage for more community highlights and insider experiences